Scrapbook Titles and Sayings, Christmas

 • I'll be home for Christmas, if only in my dreams. - Kim Gannon, Bing Crosby

-• I'm dreaming of a white Christmas - Irving Berlin -sung by Bing Crosby (first featured in the movie "Holiday Inn")
+• I'm dreaming of a white Christmas - Irving Berlin sung by Bing Crosby in "Holiday Inn" and "White Christmas"

 • I'm ready for Christmas!